OpenROAD-Assistant/OpenROAD-Assistant/README.md

 # OpenROAD Assistant
-This repository hosts the large-language models that serve as chatbots to OpenROAD.
+This repository hosts the scripts to use the large-language models that serve as chatbots to OpenROAD.
+The large language models are hosted on HuggingFace.
+The repository scripts to run training and inference for both the prompt-script and question-answer adpaters.
-It includes the prompt-script and question-answer adpaters and the associated codes to train the models and perform inference.

 ## Model Description